Logan1x/Python-Scripts/README.md

 #### Requirements
 * You will need to install youtube_dl
   * This can be installed using pip on windows,
-  * if you do not know how to use pip please read the installation instructions
+  * If you do not know how to use pip please read the installation instructions
-* requests library
+  * Requests library
-  * can be downloaded using pip on windows and respective package managers on different operating systems.
+  * Can be downloaded using pip on windows and respective package managers on different operating systems.
   * ffmpeg in order to convert the downloaded files to the right format

 #### Installation